 How to Change Your Snapchat Password

 There are two ways to change the Snapchat password—via email and SMS.
-The two processes are very similar, so we’ll cover them together.
-It’s important to note that the steps are the same for mobile and desktop/laptop platforms.
+It’s important to note that the steps are similar for mobile and desktop/laptop platforms.

 - Log out of Snapchat.

 - Launch the browser of choice on your phone and go to the official site’s login page.

 - On the login screen, tap or click the “forgot your password” button.

 - Choose how you want to reset your password by selecting “phone number” or “email address.”

 - Enter the code into the field and click or tap “Continue.”